rhdunn/reecedunn.co.uk/schema/2013/iana.md

      'subClassOf': '#Language'}
   - {'label':      'ExtLang',
      'added':      '2013-04-16',
-     'comment':    'An ISO 639-2 or 639-3 language code that belongs to a macrolanguage.', 'subClassOf': '#Subtag'}
+     'comment':    'An ISO 639-3 language code that belongs to a macrolanguage.', 'subClassOf': '#Subtag'}
   - {'label':      'Grandfathered',
      'added':      '2013-04-16',